geosdi/GWT-OpenLayers/readme.txt

+The present version of GWT-OpenLayers is version 0.4.

-GWT-OpenLayers 0.4 can be build using either Maven or Ant.
+GWT-OpenLayers can be build using either Maven or Ant.

 Building GWT OpenLayers with Maven:
   -see website (repeat here)